Durbar (court): British India

-The practice was started with Lord Lytton's Proclamation Durbar of 1877 celebrating the proclamation of Queen Victoria as the first Empress of India.
+The practice was started with Lord Lytton's Proclamation Durbar of 1877, celebrating the proclamation of Queen Victoria as the first Empress of India.
 Durbars continued to be held in later years, with increased ceremony and grandeur than their predecessors.
 In 1903, for instance, the Coronation Durbar was held in Delhi to celebrate the accession of Edward VII to the British throne and title of Emperor of India.
 This ceremony was presided over by the Viceroy of India, Lord Curzon.

 The practice of the durbar culminated in the magnificent spectacle that was the Delhi Durbar, which was held in December 1911 to officially crown the newly enthroned George V and his wife Queen Mary as Emperor and Empress of India.
 The King and Queen attended the Durbar in person and wore their Coronation robes, an unprecedented event in both Indian and Imperial history held with unprecedented pomp and glamour.
 They were the only British monarchs to visit India during the period of British rule.

 No durbar was held for later British monarchs who were Emperors of India.
 Edward VIII reigned only a brief time before abdicating.
-On the accession of his brother George VI, it was decided to hold no durbar in Delhi, due to several reasons: the cost would have been a burden to the government of India, rising Indian nationalism made the welcome that the royal couple would have received likely to be muted at best, and a prolonged absence of the King from the UK would have been undesirable in the tense period before World War II.
+On the accession of his brother George VI, it was decided to hold no durbar in Delhi, due to several reasons: the cost would have been a burden to the government of India, rising Indian nationalism made the welcome that the royal couple would have received likely to be muted at best, and a prolonged absence of the King from the United Kingdom would have been undesirable in the tense period before World War II.